asigalov61/Optimus-VIRTUOSO/README.md

 ***

-NEW: Optimus-VIRTUOSO Compound Music Composer with custom MIDI option
+ORIGINAL COMPOSITION: Optimus-VIRTUOSO Compound Music Composer with custom MIDI option

+This is basically an improved reproduction of OpenAI's MuseNet.
+With large enough dataset, you should get comparable(or better) results.

+And no, you do not really need Sparce Attention/Transformers here unless you want to train on gigabytes of data

 [![Open In Colab][colab-badge1]][colab-notebook1]